 How to Develop Your Own Blog Content Calendar in 6 Simple Steps

-- Schedule your topics for the month in your blog content calendar (and make sure each post has an assigned author).
+(And make sure each post has an assigned author.)
 Open up your ideas document and select the month’s blog posts (remembering to be timely with holidays or pertinent “national days,” like International Women’s Day).
 Remember to choose a realistic goal.
 It’s easy to say you’ll post weekly, but we all know that isn’t possible for everyone.
 If you have the (wo)manpower, you should definitely post once or twice a week, but if you don’t, twice a month is better than nothing (as long as it’s rich in keywords and more than 2000 words).